 Born on 3 November 1837 in Philadelphia, where he grew up in a Quaker family with strong abolitionist beliefs, Edward Needles Hallowell was a merchant in Medford, Massachusetts when the war began.
-He enlisted as a 2nd Lieutenant with the 22nd Massachusetts in January 1862, and saw action in the Peninsula Campaign, and at Antietam and Fredericksburg.
+He enlisted as a 2nd Lieutenant with the 20th Massachusetts in January 1862, and saw action in the Peninsula Campaign, and at Antietam and Fredericksburg.
 He was promoted to 1st Lieutenant in November 1862.
 Edward then transferred to the 54th Massachusetts as a Captain in March 1863.
-His brother Norwood was originally the Lt.
-Colonel of the regiment but was soon transferred to take command of the all-black 55th Massachusetts Infantry.
-As a result, Edward Hallowell was promoted to Major in April 1863, then Lt.
-Colonel in May.
+His brother Norwood was originally the lieutenant colonel of the regiment, but was soon transferred to take command of the all-black 55th Massachusetts Infantry.
+As a result, Edward Hallowell was promoted to major in April 1863, then lieutenant colonel in May.
 He assumed the position as second in command of the regiment, under Colonel Robert Shaw.

 Colonel Fifty-fourth Massachusetts Volunteers.